 Here at Beth David, Cantor Goodlev has the privilege of engaging in many aspects of congregational life.
 She provides guidance and care during various lifecycle events, teaches learners of all ages, and enhances our music through her warmth and creativity.
 A pursuer of justice, she is a member of T’ruah and one the ACC representatives to the Religious Action Center’s Commission on Social Action.
 Cantor Goodlev is also on faculty of Camp Harlam, her summer childhood home for many years to which she credits her initial love of Jewish community.

-Cantor Goodlev, her husband Eric, and their son Sammy are all avid Eagles fans, happily residing here in Lower Merion.
+Cantor Goodlev, her husband Eric, and their sons Sammy, Eli, and Asher are all avid Eagles fans, happily residing here in Lower Merion.

 Henry Cohen was born in 1927 in Houston, Texas, into a family of Reform rabbis.
 After graduating from the University of Texas, he was ordained at the Hebrew Union College in 1953.
 He was an army chaplain and served as assistant rabbi in Great Neck, NY, where he met his wife, Edna.
 They moved to Champaign-Urbana where Henry served a “town and gown” congregation and received a Masters Degree in the Philosophy of Education.

 He initiated a bi-cultural Black-Jewish nursery school and was chairman of the Jewish Coalition for Peace.
 In 1974, he was part of a group of interfaith clergy who visited Lebanon, Jordan and Israel.
 In 1986 he and his wife visited the Soviet Union where they met with refuseniks, Soviet Jewish citizens denied permission to emigrate.
 Among the refuseniks they met were the parents of Beth David’s then cantor, Lilia Kazansky.
 The congregation campaigned for the release of David and Clara, who gained their freedom in 1987.
 Later, when Beth David moved to Gladwyne, Henry helped to form the Interfaith Hospitality of the Main Line.